Free Investor Guide

 Why should you spend 15 minutes per property per month reviewing reports?

-Like owning any investment, the time you spend reviewing it on a monthly basis is immeasurable.
-As you can see through the preceding section’s questions, a property report offers vital insights into the health of your investment.
+With any investment, the time you spend reviewing its performance is important.
+A property report offers vital insights into the health of your investment.
 Each month, you should spend approximately 15 minutes reviewing these reports.
 If there are any red flags, or you have any questions, comments, or concerns, you should immediately bring them to your property management team.
-In this vein, not only does the property report give you the health of your investment rental property, but it also serves as a report card for your property management company.
+Not only does the property report tell you how your investment property is doing, but it also serves as a report card for your property management company.

 Tip #4: Learn How Your Property Management Company Communicates

 Everyone communicates differently.
-However, when the time is right for you to select a property management company, it is important that you know how they communicate both with you and the tenant.
+However, when the time is right for you to select a property management company, it is important to know how they communicate with you and the tenant.
 After all, if the company prefers to send text messages, but you like emails, then you are less likely to enjoy a relationship built on clear and helpful communication.
 This may sound insignificant, but if you and your management company don’t work well together, chances are it will impact the success of your investment.

 How do they communicate with tenants / investors?